aprismatic/prismadb/docs/getting-started-proxies.md

 The first way is to use the physical key file before starting the proxy.
 First make sure that a volume is mapped to the `/data/` directory of the container, if you are using the default path for the license key file.
 Place the license key file in the mapped directory before starting the proxy.
 The proxy should load the license key, and the banner message in the logs will reflect the license status.

-The second way is to use the [`SET LICENSE KEY`](../native-commands#set-license-key) command.
+The second way is to use the [`LICENSE SET KEY`](../native-commands#license-set-key) command.
 This works if the proxy is already running and you want a fast and easy way to update the license.

 ## 2. First Start